microsoft/verisol/INSTALL.md

    - *foo.sol* is the top-level Solidity file
    - *Bar* is the name of the top-level contract to analyze

-  > For Windows, the tool output prints instructions to step through the trace using *ConcurrencyExplorer.exe* binary.
+  > For Windows, the tool output prints instructions to step through the trace using [**ConcurrencyExplorer.exe**](https://github.com/boogie-org/corral/tree/master/tools) binary, whose sources are [here](https://github.com/LeeSanderson/Chess)

 For the examples below, change directory to Test\regressions\ folder.